 The purpose of having a written behaviour programme, whether a lower-level LRT (Listen, Respond, Teach) plan, or a more detailed PBSP (Positive Behaviour Support Plan) is to help a pupil to overcome the challenges they face in dealing with everyday life.
 In order to know whether the teaching programmes that staff have put in place are having the desired positive impact, it is necessary to monitor and record behavioural incidences to judge whether or not they are reducing in frequency, duration or severity.
-This monitoring and recording may take several forms, and may include logging incidents of behaviour within a pupil's LRT or PBSP documentation folder, or making a written entry on the school's secure incident logging platform.
+This monitoring and recording may take several forms, and may include logging incidents of behaviour within a pupil's LRT or PBSP documentation folder, making a written entry in the school's incident log book or physical intervention log book, or recording data using school management (eg SIMS or ARBOR) or Safeguarding and Child Protection (eg CPOMS) software.